 Moreover, it is capable of preserving the graph structure even when the input graph is sparse and changes over time, as well as retaining weak signals presented in the directed edges.
 We present its intimate connections to a number of existing methods, including graph kernels, graph Laplacian based methods, and interestingly, spanning forest of graphs.
 Its computational complexity and the generalization error are also studied.
 Empirically our algorithm is systematically evaluated on a wide range of applications, where it has shown to perform competitively comparing to a suite of state-of-the-art methods.
 In particular, our algorithm is shown to work exceptionally well with large sparse directed graphs with e.g. millions of nodes and tens of millions of edges, where it significantly outperforms the other state-of-the-art methods.
 In the dynamic graph setting involving insertion or deletion of nodes and edge-weight changes over time, it also allows efficient online updates that produce the same results as of the batch update counterparts.

 - J. De, X. Zhang, F. Lin, and L. Cheng.
-Transduction on Directed Graphs via Absorbing Random Walks.
-Accepted with minor revision, IEEE Transactions on Pattern Analysis and Machine Intelligence, 2017.
+Transduction on Directed Graphs via Absorbing Random Walks, In press, IEEE Transactions on Pattern Analysis and Machine Intelligence, 2017.

 The implementations of our approach and several comparison methods used in our paper are available here.